-ElvixIT runs paid, structured internships out of Hyderabad and Bengaluru — engineering, applied AI, cloud, and product design.
+ElvixIT runs structured, fully remote training cohorts across India — engineering, applied AI, cloud, and product design.
+There is no monthly stipend; instead, training is fully provided and top performers convert directly to full-time salaried roles at the end of the program.
 You'll be paired with a senior engineer, embedded in an active client or product squad, and reviewed on the same bar as full-time staff.
-No coffee runs, no busywork, no "mock" projects gathering dust on a private repo.
-Last cohort merged 814 production PRs across 19 client projects.
+No coffee runs, no busywork, no "mock" projects.

 Filter by domain to narrow the list.
-Every role below is paid, mentored, and on a pre-placement track — and most are open across both city offices.
+Every cohort below is mentored and on a full-time conversion track — and most are open across both city offices.

 Listings publish 6–8 weeks before each cohort begins.
 Create a student account and we'll notify you the day applications open — usually 2,000+ applications in the first 72 hours, so being early helps.